-The story about Henry is true, and his invention is the Flo by Moen.
+The story about Henry is true, and his invention is what is now the industry-leading, Flo by Moen Smart Water Shutoff.
 It’s the first of its kind — a smart leak detection system that monitors water pressure, temperature and pressure.
 It detects leaks up to a drop per minute, all in real-time.
 All the information it gathers is available to you any time of the day with the Flo smartphone app.

 The concept is simple.
 Install the device onto your water main.
 Give it power and wifi and, just like that, you have constant tabs on your entire home’s water system.

-And the Flo by Moen does much more than just detects leaks.
+And the Smart Water Shutoff does much more than just detects leaks.
 It helps you conserve water, save money on your water bill, and even potentially on your insurance premium.
 And it acts as a whole house automatic shutoff valve, preventing water damage before it can even happen.